List of recurring The Simpsons characters: Frank Grimes

 Franklin A. "Frank" Grimes Sr. (voiced by Hank Azaria), occasionally referred to as "Grimey" much to his displeasure, was a 35-year-old everyman and consummate professional who had struggled through a lifetime of hardship.
 Grimes makes his only canonical appearance in the series in "Homer's Enemy" in which he is a new employee at the power plant.
-Throughout the episode, Grimes's professionalism is repeatedly contrasted with Homer Simpson's idiocy, gluttony, and laziness, making Grimes increasingly frustrated and angry with Homer.
+Throughout the episode, Grimes's professionalism is repeatedly contrasted with Homer Simpson's idiocy, gluttony and laziness, making Grimes increasingly frustrated and angry with Homer.
 True to the name of the episode, Grimes eventually declares Homer his enemy after his co-worker gets him into serious trouble with his new boss Mr. Burns.
 After several failed attempts to expose Homer's stupidity and irresponsibility, Grimes makes one final attempt by tricking Homer into entering a nuclear power plant design contest intended for kids.
 After Homer is declared the winner, Grimes snaps, declaring that he can also be as lazy and moronic as Homer, and should be able to get away with it just as Homer does.
 As he runs amok through the plant, Grimes, declaring that he does not need safety gloves, grabs two high-voltage wires and is fatally electrocuted.
-As a final inadvertent insult, Homer sleeps through the funeral and amuses the assembled mourners with his insensitivity, who laugh as Grimes's coffin is lowered.
+As a final inadvertent insult, Homer sleeps through the funeral.
+His insensitivity amuses the assembled mourners, who laugh as Grimes's coffin is lowered.
 Grimes has been referenced in several later episodes, first in "Natural Born Kissers", where Homer finds an old pamphlet to Grimes's funeral.

 In "Treehouse of Horror XII", Grimes is one of the faces on the Wailing Wall.
 His tombstone appears in "Alone Again, Natura-Diddily" and was also kicked by Homer in "My Mother the Carjacker".

 His son Frank Grimes Jr. sought to avenge his father's death by killing Homer in "The Great Louse Detective".

 In the non-canon season 28 episode "Treehouse of Horror XXVII", the ghost of Frank Grimes appears as part of Sideshow Bob's army of the Simpsons' enemies.

 His tombstone can also be seen in the new opening sequence for the show (during the flash through the town from Marge and Maggie in the car to the front of the Simpsons' house, Ralph Wiggum can be seen playing in the dirt in front of the tombstone).

 Frankie the Squealer

-Frankie the Squealer (voiced by Dan Castellaneta) is a mafia member and associate of Fat Tony.
+Frankie the Squealer (voiced by Dan Castellaneta) is a mafia member and soldier for Fat Tony.
 However, he does not appear to be very useful to his colleagues in criminal activity due to his uncontrollable habit of squealing.
 On several occasions, the mob has attempted to kill him for his squealing, though they have repeatedly been unsuccessful.
 Frankie first appeared in the episode "Insane Clown Poppy" where his squealing habits are introduced after he squeals on himself for squealing.